NASA’s James Webb Space Telescope, poised to launch, will open a new window on the cosmos — if everything goes just right

 NASA is taking no chances with the Webb.
 It has delayed the launch twice in recent weeks to deal with technical problems.
 At one point, a huge clamp broke suddenly, shaking the telescope and rattling everyone’s nerves.
 A close inspection found no sign of damage.
 Then came a glitch in the communications interface between the launch vehicle and instruments on the ground; a bad cable was deemed at fault and the problem solved.

-NASA plans to launch at 7:20 a.m.
-Saturday — Christmas morning.
 If something causes a further delay, there will be launch windows every morning, lasting 30 minutes, until Jan.
 6, when the moon will cruise into the picture and create a gravitational disruption for a week.

 The Webb is nothing if not ambitious.
 It is an infrared telescope, capturing wavelengths of light that the Hubble Space Telescope can’t see.
 It is so sensitive it can study the oldest light of the universe, when galaxies were first forming.
 The ultimate objective is to penetrate the era of first light — a transitional period, less than 300 million years after the big bang, when the expanding, cooling universe was illuminated by the first stars.